matplotlib/matplotlib/doc/faq/howto_faq.rst

 ----------------------------------

-Within an axes, the order that the various lines, markers, text, collections, etc appear is determined by the :meth:`~matplotlib.artist.Artist.set_zorder` property.
+Within axes, the order that the various lines, markers, text, collections, etc appear is determined by the :meth:`~matplotlib.artist.Artist.set_zorder` property.
 The default order is patches, lines, text, with collections of lines and